State Transition Funds

 State transition funds include resources to replace lost property tax revenues, provide critical support for workers, and create new funding streams to diversify and strengthen local economies.
 Tailored to the specific needs of the affected communities, and informed by what’s working on-the-ground, state transition funds also help build toward federal action.

-Grants in this cycle will fund efforts to advance the creation and implementation of transition funds in coal-impacted states.
-We will support both efforts to create new state transition funds, and to implement and strengthen existing state transition policies.
+Our state policy grants support efforts to create comprehensive transition funds in coal-impacted states, as well to create state matching funds that help coal communities leverage federal funding.
 We look for opportunities to support efforts that are informed by existing models in other states, and we prioritize support for efforts that are led by and serve the low-income people, women, and Black, Indigenous, and people of color most impacted by the changing coal economy.

 Eligibility Qualifiers and Grant Details